 This course presents the students with information about basic to advanced network services and infrastructure.
 The course gives students the skills to perform day-to-day administration of medium to large networks and related services.
 Students learn the basic design elements and concepts of network infrastructure services and the various security applications inherent in a number of operating systems.
 To accomplish this, students receive administrative level access to a network and actually practice creating and restricting access rights to elements of the network infrastructure.
 They also establish and troubleshoot printing environments and advanced print services.
 Students will automate the user environment using various scripting and server side elements for groups of users.
 Emphasis is placed on managing file/directory systems and user rights using server enforced policies.
-The course materials cover most of the topics included in the Windows Server 2008 certification exam.
-However, certification requires additional self study.
 Prerequisites: Operating Systems; Network+